 Once you have got to the top of the steepest section it levels out very quickly and after 3 minutes walking and getting your breath back, Queen Mauve’s Cairn will come into view.

-Apart from Queen Maeve's Cairn you also see a number of kerb-stones and within 5 metres of the cairn itself lie two large stones which have been interpreted as being North and South markers which face the Carrowmore tombs in the lowlands. .
+Apart from Queen Maeve’s Cairn, which, although never excavated, is believed to contain a passage tomb dating back to 3,000BC, you will also see a number of kerb-stones and within 5 metres of the cairn itself lie two large stones which have been interpreted as being North and South markers.

 Some 150 metres to the North-East lie the foundations of 5 circular and oval hut sites, from which excavations have uncovered hundreds of flint and chert scrapers, arrowheads, a polished stone axe and some pottery which have been dated to about 3300 – 2700 BC.